 The COVID-19 pandemic resulted in a substantial curtailment of business activities worldwide and caused ongoing economic uncertainty, both in the United States and many countries abroad.
-In connection with efforts to contain the spread of COVID-19, many companies and state, local and foreign governments imposed restrictions, including shelter-in-place orders and travel bans that were in effect for most or all of 2020 and for much of 2021.
-While some of these companies and jurisdictions have relaxed or ended such restrictions, some restrictions remain and others may be put back in place after having been lifted.
-We expect that the evolving COVID-19 pandemic, associated travel restrictions and social distancing requirements may continue to have an adverse impact on our results of operations.
+We expect that the evolving COVID-19 pandemic, including the potential for periods of increases in case numbers and the emergence and spread of virus variants in communities in which we and our customers operate, may continue to have an adverse impact on our results of operations.
 While the ultimate economic impact of the COVID-19 pandemic is highly uncertain, we expect that our business and results of operations, including our revenues, earnings and cash flows from operations, may continue to be adversely impacted in the future.